Select Page

 How does UNOS save lives?

-The matching criteria developed by the transplant community, and approved by the OPTN Board of Directors, are programmed into UNOS’ computer matching system.
+Organ matching policies are developed by volunteer committees of donation and transplant professionals, recipients, donor families and other members of the community, and approved by the OPTN Board of Directors.
+These policies are then programmed into the UNOS computerized matching system.
 Only medical and logistical factors are used in organ matching.
 Personal or social characteristics such as celebrity status, income or insurance coverage play no role in transplant priority.

 Building a new, more flexible system for organ allocation